Advocacy in Court: Preparation and Performance

 An inexpensive, companion book with the same title ADVOCACY IN COURT: PREPARATION AND PERFORMANCE is on Amazon Kindle.

-Please tell other 'wanna to be better’ advocates AND get your witnesses to listen to WITNESS ESSENTIALS.
+Please tell other 'wanna to be better’ advocates AND get your witnesses to listen to the WITNESS ESSENTIALS podcast.

 For questions and comments email hughmselby@gmail.com